wayne1116/2019-Google-KickStart/RoundD/README.md

 ### Latest Guests

-- All guests having the same initial positions are in the same group and guests having different initial positions are in different groups.
+- Consider the guests who travel clockwise.
+Guests having the **same initial positions are in the same group** and guests having different initial positions are in different groups.
 We maintain a mapping from guests to groups.
 We are going to find for each group, how many consulates remember it.
+We handle anti-clockwise guests similarly

 -